 Accountants, acting for their clients who own trading limited companies, will understand the benefits of the purchase of a holiday let businesses or property through their client’s company.
 There can be considerable tax and other advantages to this recommendation.

 One of the significant issues is SDLT.
 If your existing limited company buys one or more holiday lets which are themselves not in a limited company then the higher rates of SDLT are payable, as they would be for a private individual.
 Any residential property that is purchased with a view to be let, incurs the charge.
 Properties restricted to holiday let use only, which ties them to the use, are still hit by this SDLT surcharge; unlike other commercial property.

-For completely parallel reasons, purchasing through a Limited company can also be very attractive on sale, as a purchaser can opt for the share purchase route.
+In the scenarios above purchasing through a limited company (as an SPV) can also be very attractive on sale, as the purchaser can opt for the share purchase route.
 This of course can put the company vendor in a very strong negotiating position.

 A Special Purpose Vehicle (SPV) limited company is one which is set up just to hold investment property and not to undertake normal business trading activities.
 A new SPV needs to be registered with Companies House and will need shareholders and directors.

 You will need to ensure that the SIC code is set up correctly as lenders will be checking this.

 Due to the Section 24 changes which mainly affect buy to let investments many property investors are now moving over to the SPV route.